-The ASR informs you of the safety programs and services available in addition to the crimes that are reported to Marina Security Services, Inc. (previously Peralta Police Services), local police partners, and other campus security personnel.
-The ASR includes information a variety of safety topics such as how to report a crime, what to do in an emergency, sexual assault, domesticviolence, stalking information and resources, alcohol, and drug- abuse information, campus standards for studentconduct, and descriptions of educational programs that are vital to your safety.
+The ASR informs you of the safety programs and services available in addition to the crimes that are reported to Perata Campus Public Safety and Marina Security Services, Inc. The ASR includes information on a variety of safety topics such as how to report a crime, what to do in an emergency, sexual assault, domestic violence, stalking information and resources, alcohol, and drug- abuse information, campus standards for student conduct, and descriptions of educational programs that are vital to your safety.
 Important phone numbers and contacts are provided for your information and to assist you with any serious campus issue or threat.
-Please keep report with you on campus, download it onto your personal electronic devices, and/or input important contacts to your phone.
-It's time to be proactive in maintaining a safe and secure campus for everyone.